 Making use of the grubstake

 One of the most important services a bankruptcy attorney provides is choosing the exemption system and allocating the grubstake among the client’s assets so as to protect as much property as possible.
-It’s not usually possible to select exemptions until the client has provided a list of what they own and an estimate of the present sale value of the property.
+It’s not usually possible to select exemptions until the client has provided a list of what they own, any debt secured by that asset, and an estimate of the present sale value of the property.

 Image courtesy of scrambldmeggs